JhonataSantos36/Mercado-pago/README.md

 ![Card form](https://secure.mlstatic.com/developers/site/cloud/assets/Uploads/new-card2-screenshot.png "Sample card form")

-Depending on the country from which you are making the collection, you have to ask your customer for his identification type and number.
-To do this, you can consult the **_getIdentificationTypes_** method from the **_MercadoPagoServices_** class which, provided with your _public key_ returns valid identification types from the country in question. **Only Mexico doesn’t require this information.**
+Depending on the country from which you are requesting the payment, you have to ask your customer for his identification type and number.
+To do this, you can consult the **_getIdentificationTypes_** method from the **_MercadoPagoServices_** class which, provided with your _public key_ returns valid identification types from the country in question.

 ``` java
 mercadoPagoServices.getIdentificationTypes(new Callback<List<IdentificationType>>() {